 Vietnam Historical Trip, Day 6: Da Nang

-Feeling tired from yesterday tripped out of the city to Hue, so we only had half-day tour for today.
-I also presented my paper for ICUFN conference later in the evening, at the hotel.
-So, this going to be a short post.
+Feeling tired from yesterday, we tripped out of the city to Hue, so we only had a half-day tour for today.
+I also presented my paper for the ICUFN conference later in the evening, at the hotel.
+So, this is going to be a short post.

 VietnamDrive had arranged to visit the Marble Mountain, about 10 km from the hotel.
 There was a stairway of about 150 steps or more leading to the top.
-But we would rather to take the lift to reach to the summit.
-Several Buddhist grottoes existed became the main attractions that tourist flocked.
-It also offered a magnificent views surrounding the area.
+But we would rather take the lift to reach the summit.
+Several Buddhist grottoes existed and became the main attractions that tourists flocked to.
+It also offered magnificent views of the surrounding area.

-After spent about an hour at the mountain, we proceeded to the Museum of Cham Sculpture.
-It was a site known as "the garden of sculpture" before the museum was erected in early of 19th century.
-The museum displays the Cham sculpture found in Danand as well as nearby districts.
-One of it was My Son, an architectural district that we will visit tomorrow.
+After spending about an hour at the mountain, we proceeded to the Museum of Cham Sculpture.
+It was a site known as "the garden of sculpture" before the museum was erected in the early 19th century.
+The museum displays the Cham sculpture found in Danang as well as nearby districts.
+One of them was My Son, an architectural district that we will visit tomorrow.

 Nearby shops were mostly selling marble products